karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 # **OpenCover**

-[OpenCover](https://github.com/OpenCover/opencover) is another Code Coverage tool for the .NET Framework.
+[OpenCover](https://github.com/OpenCover/opencover) is yet another Code Coverage tool for the .NET Framework.

 However, development for this tool has ceased, and it is no longer maintained.
 Therefore, I will skip its analysis, as it is advisable to use one of the other tools we have discussed in this post.